malintha/multi_uav_simulator/readme.md

-# Mavswarm: A Lightweight Multi-aerial vehicle Simulator
+# Mavswarm: A lightweight Multi-aerial vehicle Simulator

 Mavswarm is a lightweight and fast Multi-aerial vehicle simulator based on ROS (Robot Operating System).
 It can handle upto 10 quadrotors on a single desktop with real-time physics simulation.
 Mavswarm also supports quadrotor control, trajectory optimization and receding horizon planning (RHP).
 Currently, the internal controller uses the geometric tracking controller (Lee's controller) [2] tuned for two different quadrotor models (a large quadrotor and a Crazyflie).
 Consider citing our work [1] if you find this code helpful for your publications.